isomerpages/enterprisesg-rice/_rice-stockpile-scheme/Standards for Rice.md

 *Refers to all rice that is white in colour and not broken

-**Non-Stockpile Grade Rice**

-Importers of other types of rice such as glutinuous rice, brown rice, red rice, cargo rice
+All other types of rice such as glutinuous rice, brown rice, red rice etc. do not need to be stockpiled with the RSS.
+However, a license is still required to import the rice into Singapore.

 **Monthly Import Quantity (MIQ)**